aarong/feedme-spec/README.md

 - The required structure of their arguments.

-- The structure of returned feed data.
+- The structure of their feed data.

 - The conditions under which open feeds will be terminated.

 ### Action Revelations

-Actions and feeds are linked via `Action Revelations`.
-When an action takes place on the server, the server may `Reveal` that action on any number of feeds.
-Clients with those feeds open are said to `Perceive` the action on those feeds.

-When an action is revealed on a feed, clients with that feed open are sent a copy of the action data and a description of any resulting changes to the feed data.
+When an action takes place on the server, the server may `Reveal` that action on one or more feeds.
+Clients with those feeds open are sent action data describing the action and a description of any resulting changes to the feed data.

 Action revelations can result from:

-1. Actions explicitly invoked by clients using an `Action` message.
+1. Actions explicitly invoked by clients.

-2. Actions `Deemed` by the server to have taken place, but not initiated by a client `Action` message.
+2. Actions deemed by the server to have taken place, but not explicitly initiated by a client.

 The following are determined by the API design and should be documented for API
 clients:

-- The feeds on which each action is revealed.
+- The actions that are revealed on each feed.

-- The rules according to which actions may be deemed to have taken place.
+- The rules according to which actions are deemed to have taken place.

 ### Deltas

 When the server reveals an action on a feed, it may specify a sequence of `Deltas` describing any resulting changes to the feed data.

-A feed's data can only change when an action is revealed on the feed.
+Feed data only changes when an action is revealed on the feed.

 ## Messages

-Messages exchanged in either direction across the transport must be valid JSON-encoded objects.
+Messages exchanged across the transport must be valid JSON-encoded objects.

-Each client-originating message must receive exactly one response message from the server.
-The client must not respond to server-originating messages.
+The server must respond to each client-originating message with exactly one response message.
+Clients must not respond to server-originating messages.

 Messages take the following form: